mark-orion/PyFSPro/README.md

 * Input and Output processing chains with basic image enhancement functions.
 * Vectorscope for the visualization of small changes in video stream.
 * Built-in pattern generator for Schlieren Videography.
-* Parameters can be set through command line options.
+* Parameters can be set through command line options and configuration files.
 * Most Parameters can be changed on the fly via keyboard shortcuts.
 * framestacker.py library can be re-used in other projects.
 It does not depend on OpenCV and only requires Numpy.

 ## Image enhancement and analysis functions
 * Image integration (rolling average)
-* Image difference to fixed reference (dark) frame or rolling average
+* Image difference to fixed reference (dark) frame or rolling average.
-* Cumulative deviation of stacked images
+* Cumulative deviation of stacked images.
+* Convolution filters with customizable kernels.
+* Image stabilizer (experimental)
 * Automatic or manual gain and offset
 * Histogram Equalization
 * Contrast Limited Adaptive Histogram Equalization (CLAHE)